 Larmor Radius Calculator

-This calculator lets you work with the standard non-relativistic Larmor radius formula.
-You can solve for any one of the five quantities in the relationship—mass, charge magnitude, velocity, magnetic field, or orbit radius—by entering the other four.
+This calculator lets you work with that idea directly.
+Instead of only computing the radius, it can solve for any one of the five connected variables—mass, charge magnitude, perpendicular velocity, magnetic field, or radius—so long as you provide the other four in SI units.

 Larmor radius formula